Planning Channels

 Creating a Channel

-Select Management Team, members of this team have full operational permissions for the channel
+Select Owning Team, members of this team have full operational permissions for the channel

 Set Access Level